 Where might your brand make an impact in some of these new moments?

 Think about your brands, your objectives, how you measure success.
 There are new points in this path to purchase that replace old points.
 What does that mean for you, how can you influence shoppers and is there a way for you to uniquely impact that?

-About the Author Theresa Lyons has been with The Mars Agency for 26 years and currently leads a team of 12 diverse strategists who are dedicated to developing a deep understanding of the “why” behind shopper behavior to deliver insights and strategy that builds brands.
-Theresa has helped develop shopper strategy for many of the agency's new business wins, as well as for some of its key clients including Campbell Soup, Henkel, Conagra Brands, BlueTriton, Bacardi and Mars Wrigley.
+Theresa Lyons has been with The Mars Agency for 26 years and currently leads a team of 12 diverse strategists who are dedicated to developing a deep understanding of the “why” behind shopper behavior to deliver insights and strategy that build brands.
+Theresa has helped develop shopper strategy for many of the agency’s new business wins, as well as for some of its key clients including Campbell Soup, Henkel, Conagra Brands, BlueTriton, Bacardi and Mars Wrigley.
 She also has been a key contributor to the development and deployment of TMA’s breakthrough Marilyn technology.
-Reach her at [email protected]
+Reach her at [email protected].

 View the original presentation: